 Remove and clean the headrest pillows as needed with soapy water using a cloth or soft-bristle brush.
-Always remove the pillows when adding chemical shock treatment to the spa water.
+Alwavs remove the pillows when adding chemical shock treatment to the spa water.
 The pillows can be returned to the spa when the sanitizer reading is stable as recommended on the inside cover of the manual.

-Wash pillow(s) in a mild detergent soap and warm water solution.
-Never machine wash your pillows or attempt to clean them with a cleaning agent!

-To reinstall pillows: Simply align pillow over mounting stud receptacle, then gently push inward to snap in place.
+- 1. Place both hands on the pillow as shown, Figure 13.5a. - Press inward to curl pillow so you can grab it with 2 fingertips, Figure 13.5b. - Gently pull upward on pillow to release the mounting 3. stud from receptacle on spa shell.
+Figure 13.5c. - Wash pillow(s) in a mild detergent soap and warm water 4. solution.
+Never machine wash your pillows or attempt to clean them with a cleaning agent. - 5.
+To reinstall pillows simply align pillow over the mounting stub receptacle then gently push downward to snap in place.